Beuc/renpy-ttk/README.md

 ### Push your translation back to Ren'Py

-Compile your .po to .mo, and run mo2tl.py.
+Compile your .po to .mo, and run `mo2tl`.
 This will update the translations in your `tl/*.rpy` files.

 Note: mot2tl.py can compile to .mo for you if `msgfmt` is in the PATH.

-## Running on the command line

-Add `renpy.sh` to your PATH:

-`PATH=~/.../renpy-7.2.2-sdk:$PATH ./tl2pot.py ~/.../mygame/`

 ## Caveats